 But this ambiguity has now led to something truly absurd, something which makes the whole long-drinks market look utterly farcical, even more ridiculous than water-based 'ciders'.
 Here's the trade ad for Crabbie's that ran on the back of the Publican's Morning Advertiser last week:

-But no: look at the second bullet point down: on the basis that ginger beer could be confused with actual beer, Crabbie's clains to be not an alcopop at all, but a premium ale.
-That's right: as a product within the Crabbie's brand, this alcoholic lemonade is classed as being the same kind of product as Fuller's London Pride, Thornbridge Jaipur, and any other ale between 4.2% and 7% ABV.
+But no: look at the second bullet point down: on the basis that ginger beer could be confused with actual beer, Crabbie's claims to be not an alcopop at all, but a premium ale.
+That's right: an alcoholic lemonade is classed as being the same kind of product as Fuller's London Pride, Thornbridge Jaipur, and any other ale between 4.2% and 7% ABV.

 Alcopops are enjoying a boom to rival anything they saw in the mid-90s, but they've learned their lesson and are now seeking to establish a credibility that will allow them to outlive the natural 'fad' life cycle they enjoyed last time.
 Because they do not have any intrinsic credibility of their own, the leading brands are stealing it from beer and cider, ashamed to admit what they really are.